docsforadobe/javascript-tools-guide/docs/user-interface-tools/event-handling.rst

 - Event objects are normally created by ScriptUI and passed to your event handler.
 However, you can simulate a user action by constructing an event object using :ref:`ScriptUI-events-createEvent`, and sending it to a target object's `controlobj-dispatchEvent` function.
-- A helper object, :ref:`Keyboard-state-object`, provides global access to the keyboard state during function execution, outside the event-handling framework.
+- A helper object, :ref:`environment-keyboard-state`, provides global access to the keyboard state during function execution, outside the event-handling framework.

 --------------------------------------------------------------------------------